What symptoms and pain are associated with the iliocostalis thoracis?

 Sizing: Small and Medium fits waists 22″ – 38″.
 Large fits waists 24″ – 40″.
 X-large fits waists 41″ – 50.
 XX-large fits waists 51″ – 60″.

 Iliocostalis Thoracis Muscle Lower Rib Cage Pain and Mid Back Pain

 The iliocostalis thoracis muscles can sometimes cause pain around the lower rib cage and mid back.
 For this type of pain I recommend the ITA-MED Rib Support.
 The ITA_MED rib support is a simple band that can provide support and compression to help relieve pain.
 It is also great for support for bruised or cracked ribs.
 For fractured ribs, please consult with your doctor before using any type of brace or support!
 Belts are made for women and men.

-Do you know that muscle knots or trigger points in the iliocostalis thoracis can cause pain in the chest, back, ribs and abdomen?
+Do you know that small “knots” and other dysfunction in the iliocostalis thoracis can cause pain in the chest, back, ribs and abdomen?

 Trigger Point Self Massage Tool

 The Theracane Massager is a self treatment massage tool for use on those hard to reach areas on the neck, shoulders, back, hips and legs.
 If you are considering buying the book The Trigger Point Therapy Workbook to treat trigger points in the back, you will need to buy the Theracane to use for the treatment methods detailed in the book.